 There are 382 Assessor's parcels within the District.
 Unless otherwise determined, it is assumed each parcel receives equal benefit from the streetlights.
 The streetlights only provide a special benefit to the parcels within the District; therefore, no general benefit has been assigned.
 The Annual assessment is levied without regard to property valuation.
+At this time APN: 037-040-029 is being used only as an access road to a MID operation north of the District and will receive no benefit from the services being provided by the District.
 The boundary of the District is shown on Exhibit; "A"; attached hereto and made a part of this Engineer's Report.
 The District is generally located: